dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/ledger-integration.md

-# Ledger canister
+# SNS Ledger Canister

-The ledger canister keeps track of the transactions between accounts, as well as the account balances at the last block of the chain.
+The SNS ledger canister keeps track of the transactions between accounts, as well as the account balances at the last block of the chain.
 A ledger canister is always deployed as part of the SNS canisters.
 The ledger canister follows the [ICRC-1](https://github.com/dfinity/ICRC-1) specification.